gdraheim/docker-systemctl-replacement/README.md

 for a high line coverage of the tool.
 All the major functionality of the systemctl replacement script is being tested so that its usage in continuous development pipeline will no break on updates of the script.
-If the systemctl.py script has some important changes in the implementation details it will be marked with an update of the major version.
+If the systemctl replacment script has some important changes in the implementation details it will be marked with an update of the major version.